veronica365/hello_microverse/README.md

 # 📖 [Hello Microverse] <a name="about-project"></a>

-**[Hello Microverse]** is an execercise on day two of week one that allows Micronouts to showcase their learning about project documentation, setting up and using project linters
+**[Hello Microverse]** is an exercise on day two of week one that allows Micronouts to showcase their learning about project documentation, setting up and using project linters

 ## 🛠 Built With <a name="built-with"></a>